 2.5 Parameters optimized

-The optimized parameters are described in Table S1 with their prior values, prior uncertainty, and upper and lower bounds for different plant functional types based on literature analysis, parameter databases and expert knowledge of the model equations.
+The parameters to be optimized are described in Table S1 with their prior values, prior uncertainty, and upper and lower bounds for different plant functional types based on literature analysis, parameter databases and expert knowledge of the model equations.
 Prior values are the default parameter values used in all non-optimized ORCHIDEE simulations.
 In the most past ORCHIDAS studies with previous versions of ORCHIDEE, only subsets of ORCHIDEE C cycle parameters have been optimized (Bastrikov et al., 2018; Kuppel et al., 2012, 2014; MacBean et al., 2015; MacBean et al., 2018; Santaren et al., 2007; Verbeeck et al., 2011).
 In this study, we considered all possible C cycle related ORCHIDEE parameters to fully explore all sources of parameter uncertainty that is contributing to uncertainties in modeled net and gross CO2 fluxes.
 We further allowed weak constraints in the DA system (i.e., large prior parameter bounds, albeit within realistic limits) because the main objective of our study was to determine if parameter calibration can account for model-data errors and to use our assimilation scenario tests to identify which processes are responsible for model-data errors.

 We selected all 102 parameters and divided them into four classes, controlling the main C cycle and plant physiological processes i.e. photosynthesis, conductance, phenology and post C uptake.
 This resulted in 31 parameters related to photosynthesis, 42 to phenology, 16 to post C uptake (C allocation, respiration, biomass and soil turnover), and 13 related to conductance.
 In a preliminary study, we tested at several SW US sites (US-Vcp, US-Mpj, US-Fuf, US-Wkg, US-Whs, US-Seg) the sensitivity of the ecosystem fluxes (NEE, GPP and Reco) when optimizing all model parameters and when we just optimized subsets of the parameters related to each of the main processes.
 This test showed no significant optimization improvement by adding the conductance related parameters (results not shown here), and thus we did not include those parameters for all final optimizations presented in this study, leaving a total of 89 optimized parameters for each site.
 Documentation on the parameters can be accessed via ORCHIDEE webpage (https://forge.ipsl.jussieu.fr/orchidee/wiki/Documentation/OrchideeParameters, last access: 04 January 2021).
 The prior uncertainty was set to 40% of the bounds for each parameter following previous ORCHIDAS studies (Kuppel et al., 2012; MacBean et al., 2015).

 2.6 Assimilation Scenarios

-We conducted several different assimilation scenarios to identify which processes (and their related parameters) are potentially causing model-data discrepancies (listed in Table 2).
+We conducted seven different assimilation scenarios to identify which processes (and their related parameters) are potentially causing model-data discrepancies (listed in Table 2).
 We grouped the optimizations based on various parameters set to optimize; therefore, we tested 7 assimilation scenarios (P1 – P7): P1 included all 89 parameters, whereas each consecutive scenario (P2 – P7) optimized different subsets of parameters related to each of the main C cycle processes (Table 2).
 The parameters that were not optimized were set to their default (prior) value.
 Comparing the P1 to P7 assimilation scenarios allows us to determine which sets of parameters (i.e. specific processes) are contributing most to the improvement in fluxes as a result of the parameter optimizations and therefore provides insight into which model processes may need further modification or development.
 See Table S1 for groupings of model parameters according to specific processes.
+We excluded the last year of data per site in the assimilation exercise to investigate independent evaluation of calibrated parameter values utilizing those data.

 Table 2.
 Description of the different assimilation scenarios conducted in this study.
 The included parameter group(s) and numbers of parameters for each assimilation scenario are given.
 Parameters of each subgroup are listed in Table S1.